 My wife in those days were into clothes and wanted to become a fashion designer (which she eventually did, and many of my pictures started with photographing her models).
 She bought fashion magazines, especially British “Vogue”, and at that time David Bailey (and Helmut Newton), was the leading photographer’s.

 It is amazing that he is working after all these years and still are reckoned as one of the worlds leading photographers.
-He has always inspired me, and still do!
+He has always inspired me, and still, does!